covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/API Reference/Assemblies/MDPartsDatabaseItemPropertyList/Properties/ARTICLE_NOMINAL_COOLING_PERFORMANCE_L35W10_400L_H Property.md

 Remarks

-Thermal output that can be dissipated for cooling at a water flow rate of 400 l/h under the condition: heat transfer medium air at the evaporator inlet at 35 Â°C and heat transfer medium water at the condenser inlet at 10 Â°C.
+Thermal output that can be dissipated for cooling at a water flow rate of 400 l/h under the condition: heat transfer medium air at the evaporator inlet at 35 °C and heat transfer medium water at the condenser inlet at 10 °C.